ventti/basko/README.md

 #### Code blocks
 `````
 ```
-# this code is executed
+# this python code is executed
 x = 1 + 1
 ```

-# these variables are evaluated
+# these python variables are evaluated
 print "i have `x` hands and `5 * x` fingers"

 `````